This is a guest post by Josiah Choy from KickoffLabs. KickoffLabs provides landing page and email marketing solutions.

 Now, you want a well-designed landing page or website.
 Even if your business isn’t internet-based, having a web page can help give your potential clients a sense of security and comfort.

 A service provider like KickoffLabs helps freelancers create professional landing pages in just minutes without having to learn how to code.

 They allow you to capture leads, send automatic emails (instant gratification!) and keep track of referrals.
-You can even set up emails to go automatically to go to those who refer new business to you!
-Visit www.kickofflabs.com today for a risk free 30 day trial.
+You can even set up emails to automatically go to those who refer new business to you!
+Visit www.kickofflabs.com today for a risk-free 30-day trial.

 P.S.
 To learn more about landing pages, check out our free 30-day course at www.landingpages107.com